BushtalkRadio/BushtalkClient/README.md

 [https://www.bushtalkradio.com](https://www.bushtalkradio.com)

 ## Features
-* Thousands of POIs each with an audio tour that is automatically played on arrival
+* Thousands of new POIs each with an audio tour that is automatically played on arrival

 * Submit your own POIs and audio tours, just write the script and we generate the audio!